TERRORIST GROUPS

 West Bank

-HAMAS’s military wing, al-Qassam Brigades, claims full responsibility for the shooting of an Israeli guard in the West Bank.
+HAMAS’s military wing, al-Qassam Brigades, claims responsibility for shooting an Israeli guard in the West Bank.
 Other Palestinian militants also claim responsibility for the attack.

 MAY 2021